QualiSystems/devguide_source/_introduction/8.1.0/setting-up-the-development-ide.md

 The CloudShell SDK is free for developers and can be downloaded from our [community website](http://community.quali.com/spaces/12/index.html).
 Follow the instructions on the [download page](http://info.quali.com/cloudshell-developer-edition-download) to get a local development installation of CloudShell up and running.
+Please make sure you use an SDK version that matches your CloudShell production version for which you are developing Shells and Orchestration.

 ### (Optional) Install the CloudShell PyCharm plugin (PyCharm)